 Urine with a strong odor

-There is no kind of urine that smells great, but we all know the difference in smell between normal urine and when the odor is too strong.
-Bad odors in the urine can be a result of the consumption of coffee or asparagus.
-If this is not your case but the urine has a strong odor it is best to consult your doctor.
+Urine doesn’t smell too great to begin with, but we all know the difference between a normal urine smell and one that’s too strong.
+A foul odor in the urine can be the result of consuming coffee or asparagus.
+If this isn’t the case with you but your urine still has a strong odor, it may be wise to see your doctor.

-In the most extreme cases the color pink or red in the urine can be an indicator of kidney cancer, enlarged prostrate or bladder stones.
+In the most extreme cases, pink or red in the urine can be an indicator of kidney cancer, an enlarged prostrate, or bladder stones.